 To find the endpoint for a given identifier, a DPP resolver is used.
-When asked for a product identifier, the resolver returns the repository endpoint.
-After that, accessing the repository endpoint with the product identifier as a parameter, the DPP data is accessed.
+When asked for a product identifier, the resolver returns the DPP corresponding repository endpoint.
+After that, accessing the repository endpoint with the product identifier as a parameter, the DPP data can be accessed.